Priytam/statemachine/README.md

 }
 ```

-**Event on states**
+**Events**
-There are four events can be performed on system (Open, Close, Lock and Unlock)
+*There are four events can be performed on system (Open, Close, Lock and Unlock)*
-Create classes per events like below
+Create an empty class per events for identifying event like below
 ![State Events](doc/statEvents.png)

 **State Handler**
+*Post an event to change the state*
  ```java
  public class StateHandler {
      public static final int MAX_EVENTS = 40;